 This project aims to develop technology (hardware and software) that will position and allow the additive manufacturing (AM) industrial user base to take full advantage of the lower cost and increased flexibility associated with scalable multi-axis robot systems using directed energy deposition (DED) methods.

 The objective of this project is to develop technology (hardware and software) enabling the commercialization of a next generation DED metal AM machine.
-This technology will position the AM industrial user base to take advantage of the lower cost and increased flexibility associated with scalable multi-axis (9 and above) robot systems.
+This technology promises to position the AM industrial user base to take advantage of the lower cost and increased flexibility associated with scalable multi-axis (9 and above) robot systems.
 The project seeks to build on existing alpha generation CAD to path AM robotic software tools by testing and refining the CAD to path tool for a commercial first release.
 Basic process testing is planned to develop a multi-process, multi-meter, multi-material production ready robot-based 3DP system.